 Outcome 1 - Create more and better jobs and good business growth

-- Our work with the private sector has created 906 jobs for the borough in the last year, this is 94% of the 1,350 jobs we were aiming for by the end of the year.
+- Our work with the private sector has created 1,275 jobs for the borough in the last year, this is 94% of the 1,350 jobs we were aiming for by the end of the year.

 Outcome 2 - Increase skills to get more people working

-- 59.6% of care leavers are in education, training or employment at the end of December 2018.
-This remains above national, regional and statistical comparators.
+- The percentage of care leavers who are in education, training or employment is 63.1% our performance remains above national, regional and statistical average.

 |I Know I Can (IKIC) Barnsley Big Challenge|

 This year’s Barnsley Big Challenge has seen young people once again set up their own businesses and run them across